Protesters knock down Roosevelt, Lincoln statues in Portland | Entertainment

 Protesters knock down Roosevelt, Lincoln statues in Portland

-The group threw chains around Roosevelt's statue, officially titled “Theodore Roosevelt, Rough Rider."
-They threw red paint on the monument and began using a blowtorch on the statue's base, news outlets reported.
-The crowd pulled down the statue just before 9 pm.
+The group Sunday night threw chains around Roosevelt's statue, officially titled "Theodore Roosevelt, Rough Rider."
+They splashed red paint on the monument and used a blowtorch on the statue's base, news outlets reported.
+The statue was pulled down by the crowd just before 9 p.m.
 The group later turned their attention toward Lincoln's statue, pulling it down about eight minutes later.

 ALSO READ